PatrykMilewski/aws-sso-switcher/README.md

 which later are used in your shell.
 Values for those variables are extracted out of Credentials, that are obtained with `aws sts assume-role` call.

+However, if you are going to use `--store-access-keys` switch, then temp credentials will be stored in `~/.aws/credentials` which is helpful for cases, when you cannot use env variables.

 #### Warning

-To make it work, you need to have those env variables set in your current session.
-Because of this, if you simply run `sso-switch` without dot and space before command, it will start a new process, which will have those set up, but after process is finished, it will be simply cleared and won't affect your current process.
+If you are not using `--store-access-keys` switch, you need to have those env variables set in your current session.
+Because of this, if you simply run `sso-switch` without `source` before command, it will start a new process, which will have those set up, but after process is finished, it will be simply cleared and won't affect your current process.

-That's why it's improtant to use it this way `. sso-switch`
+That's why it's important to use it this way `source sso-switch`